 Gestalt therapy is focused on wholes and working on the past in the present.

-Things that are in our awareness, but are incomplete are called “unfinished business.”
+Things that are in our awareness but incomplete are called “unfinished business.”
 Because of our natural tendency to make gestalts, unfinished business can be a significant drain of energy, as well as a block on future development (O’Leary, 2013).

 The most popular and well-known technique in gestalt therapy, the empty chair technique or empty chair dialogue (ECH), is a method of resolving unfinished business in the therapy room.

-Unfinished business is often the result of unexpressed emotion, such as not grieving a loss (O’Leary, 2013).
-It is also often related to unfulfilled needs, such as unaired grievances experienced in a relationship.
-The unfinished business may have been avoided at that time, deciding not to rock the boat or to preserve the relationship.
+Unfinished business is often the result of unexpressed emotion, such as not grieving a loss (O’Leary, 2013), and/or unfulfilled needs, such as unaired grievances in a relationship.
+The client may have chosen to avoid the unfinished business in the moment, deciding not to rock the boat or to preserve the relationship.

-The empty chair technique (ECH) is a way of bringing unexpressed emotion and unfulfilled needs into the here-and-now.
+The empty chair technique is a way of bringing unexpressed emotion and unfulfilled needs into the here-and-now.
 In ECH, the therapist sets up two chairs for the client, one of which is left empty.
-The client sits in one chair and imagines the significant other with whom they have unfinished business in the empty chair opposite.
+The client sits in one chair and imagines the significant other with whom they have unfinished business in the empty chair.